dorkbox/Notify/README.md

 Primary Features:

-1. Can specify which screen to use for notification
+1. Can specify which screen to use for notification.
 2. Can specify which corner (center is also possible) to use for notification
-3. If no location is specified, it will show on whatever screen the mouse is on.
+3. If no location is specified, it will show on whatever screen the mouse is on (if a desktop notification)
 4. Duration timeouts, with progress indicator on notification
 5. Light or Dark themes
 6. Can close via close button or clicking on notification body